UniversityDailyKansan/app/README.md

-Welcome to your Appcelerator Titanium Mobile Project

-This is a blank project.
-Start by editing your application's app.js to make your first mobile project using Titanium.
+This is the UDK App.

 ----------------------------------
 Stuff our legal folk make us say:

 Appcelerator, Appcelerator Titanium and associated marks and logos are trademarks of Appcelerator, Inc.

 Titanium is Copyright (c) 2009-2010 by Appcelerator, Inc. All Rights Reserved.